kashi618/Atlas-of-Thoughts/2. University/TU856 Year 1/Modules/Programming/Structures - Structure Pointers - C.md

 ```

 - Both these methods do the same thing.
 However, arrow notation is preferred due to its readability.
+- To move onto the next element if you are dealing with a structure array, just add one to the pointer
+  `(ptr + i) -> structureMember`

 **Example**
 ```c showlinenumbers